philipturner/ue5-nanite-macos/README.md

 Another issue: the previous (now removed) 32-bit atomic workaround still performed operations on textures.
 Metal only supports atomics on buffers.
 This is not a big deal, because I can make the lock buffer into a buffer, not a texture.
 I have to know the color texture's width, then give each thread an independent index by multiplying (Y * width + X).

 Alternatively, I could create a common buffer and texture that stores 64-bit data.
-Create the texture by sub-allocating the resource from a buffer, then pass in the resources as both texture and buffer form into the texture.
+Create the texture by sub-allocating the resource from a buffer, then pass in the resources as both texture and buffer form into the shader.
 Atomic operations would happen on the same data that's being written to.
 Perhaps I can pull off a few more tricks that exploit Apple silicon's memory coherency traits, creating a robust lock-based workaround to UInt64 atomics.

 ## Attribution